foundational-networks/PEEL/Omnet_Sims/README.md

 ./print_results_sample.sh
 ```

-The commands above download the distribution files for the sample simulations and simulate the following scenarios:
+The commands above download the distribution files for the sample simulations and simulate the following collective algorithms:

 * Ring
 * Binary Tree